CooperKLI/CooperKLI/README.md

 - 👋 Hi, I’m Cooper
-- 👀 I’m interested in High-performance computing, cyber security and machine learning
+- 👀 I’m interested in Public Cloud Computing, High-performance computing, cyber security and machine learning
 - 🌱 I’m currently learning nothing
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me? not gonna happen!